Sunbaker: Composition

-The photograph depicts the head and shoulders of a man lying flat on his stomach on the sand.
-His head, tilted to the left, is resting on one arm and his other arm is lying flat on the sand before him.
-The photograph is taken from a very low angle and head on, so nothing else of the subject can be seen.
-The sun appears to be almost directly overhead and casts much of the subject into deep shadow while reflecting off the beads of water on his arms and back.
-The subject takes up much of the upper half of the work, with the bottom half consisting of a bright, empty area of sand.
+The photograph presents a man lying prone on the sand, captured from the head and shoulders.
+His head, inclined to the left, rests upon one arm, while the other arm is extended flat on the sand before him.
+The image is captured from a markedly low, frontal perspective, rendering the rest of the subject invisible.
+With the sun positioned nearly overhead, much of the figure is engulfed in deep shadow, while droplets of water on his arms and back catch the light.
+The subject predominates the upper portion of the composition, whereas the lower half is occupied by a luminous, unadorned expanse of sand.
 The picture can be seen as "forming a single pyramidal form positioned against the horizon."

 Dupain took the photograph in 1937 at Culburra Beach, a small town on the New South Wales South Coast.
-The man in the photograph is Harold Salvage (1905-1991), a British builder, who was part of a group of friends on a surfing trip.
+The man in the photograph is Harold Salvage (1905–1991), a British builder, who was part of a group of friends on a surfing trip.
 The first version of the Sunbaker image (with Harold's hands clasped) appeared only once, in a limited edition booklet entitled Max Dupain: photographs which was published by Hal Missingham in 1948.
-This was Dupain's preferred version, but unfortunately the original negative was lost.
-As a result, the prints that went on to become his most famous work were printed from a second negative which shows the sunbaker's hand relaxed.
+This version represented Dupain’s personal preference; however, the original negative was unfortunately lost.
+Consequently, the widely celebrated prints derived from a secondary negative, which depicts the sunbaker’s hand in a more relaxed position.

 The most familiar version of the photograph was not printed until a retrospective of Dupain's work in 1975 at the Australian Centre for Photography, Sydney.
 The only known vintage print of the original version was donated to the State Library of New South Wales as one of over 108 vintage prints compiled by Dupain's friend, the architect Chris Vandyke, in the Vandyke Album.